-The Agency shall appoint a Division Chief Administrative Law Judge (DCALJ), who will be the supervisor under 5 CCR 3096-3096.2 of the hearing officers and mediators.
+The Agency shall appoint a division presiding administrative law judge (DPALJ), who will be the supervisor under 5 CCR 3096-3096.2 of the hearing officers and mediators.
 The DCALJ shall have at least eight years of experience in the practice of law in civil or criminal trial courts, appellate courts, or quasi-judicial administrative proceedings, including significant experience in special education matters.
 This person shall also have at least eight years of experience in the mediation of disputes arising before, during, or independently of judicial or quasi-judicial administrative proceedings, including experience in special education matters.
 The Agency shall appoint the DCALJ of the Agency's SED on an exclusive and full-time basis.

-1.3 Regional Offices
+1.3 REGIONAL OFFICES